fnichol/guard_boilerplate/README.md

 Finally, if you're sitting there with your browser page open, don't forget to activate the LiveReload extension.
 Otherwise, it's going to get pretty darn boring.
 Open your `my_site` project in your text editor, update `index.html`, save, and marvel ;)

+Would you rather author Sass stylesheets?
+Migrate your `*.css` files to `*.scss` files automatically:

+    gbp sassify

+Your CSS files will be generated back into `css/` on save.
+Sweet.

 # Customize!

 The file that controls "what happens when" is your `Guardfile` which is pretty straight forward.
 The `'livereload'` block has a bundle of `watch` listeners that are file patterns.
 Whenever any of these files change, any attached web browsers will be reloaded with LiveReload.